 As I put them in the gardens, I told myself, “Don’t get to attached.
 You are planting dead plants.”
 Nevertheless, I check on these babies every day and nod in appreciation when I notice that their little leaves haven’t fallen off or they haven’t been dug up by the curious squirrels who must be wondering why the ground is disturbed in that spot.

-The rest of the seedlings, the more successful starts, are still waiting in the greenhouse for their debut, the day they get planted into the garden beds and between the perennial flowers, bushes and trees.
+The rest of the seedlings, the more successful starts, are still waiting in the greenhouse for their debut, the day they get planted into the garden beds and between the perennial flowers, bushes and trees which you can fix with the work from tree surgeon.
 As the weather warms, they seem to be shaking off the chill and are starting to look more sturdy than they did just a week ago.

 And now I see a night time low temperature in the 30’s this weekend.
 Blast!
 Every year!
 But, fear not… this year I have multiple stacks of black nursery pots of all different sizes that I picked up on marketplace last summer.
 So before the temperature drops this weekend, I’ll be putting an overturned pot on top of each tender plant like a little shield, weighted down with a rock or brick, to protect them from the cold.
 40 wouldn’t have me worried, but when they say 37…. that’s inching too close to freezing in my opinion and it’s time to take precautions.